RedChimera/IWD2EE/readme.md

 Trolls
 Dragons

---Cosmetic Tweaks--
+## Cosmetic Tweaks

 Currently, this component lets any race choose any of the available colors on character creation.

---More Persuasion Options--
+## More Persuasion Options

 These components add more opportunities in the game to use Bluff, Diplomacy, and Intimidate, usually to skip a battle.

---NPC Core--
+## NPC Core

 This component allows several existing NPCs to join the party: the fighter Reig, the rogue Black Geoffrey, the diviner Veira, the cleric Emma Moonblade, the troll Vrek Vileclaw, the goblin Vunarg, the rogue/illusionist Zack Boosenburry, the abishai Xhaan, the sorcerer Pairi, and the monk Sersa.

---NPCs gain experience upon joining to match the party's experience--
+## NPCs gain experience upon joining to match the party's experience

 This component lets NPCs from the NPC Core component start with experience based on the party's total experience (so that they won't start at significantly higher level if you were soloing).

---Cosmetic improvements to the GUI and New loading screens--
+## Cosmetic improvements to the GUI and New loading screens

 This component currently adds a new main menu screen and new chapter screens.
 There are no new buttons, but the GUI should look better.

---Revised Battle Square--
+## Revised Battle Square

 To get all the rewards for the Battle Square, one normally has to fight 25 battles per rank, to a total of 250 battles.
 Even if the party members are powerful enough to win all the battles, this is still very tedious.

 This component makes it so one only has to beat a rank once (with 3 or more squares) to get the main reward for the rank.
 To get all the rewards, it will only take 30 battles rather than 250.

---Minor Damage Resistance for Armor and Shields--
+## Minor Damage Resistance for Armor and Shields

 Inspired by Weimer's similar component from IWD2-Ease, this component patches every armor and shield in the game so they give physical damage resistance equal to half their Armor Class bonus, rounded down.

---ChangeAIScript Fix--
+## ChangeAIScript Fix

---Race Revisions--
+## Race Revisions

 This component makes race stats less different.
 All racial ability score bonuses and penalties are halved (e.g. moon elves just get +1 Dexterity and -1 Constitution), but all characters can get up to 19 in an ability score at character creation rather than 18.

---Enemies give the same amount of experience regardless of the party's level--
+## Enemies give the same amount of experience regardless of the party's level

 This component makes killing enemies give the same amount of experience no matter the party's level.
 This way, leveling up doesn't come with the dissatifaction of enemies giving less experience, and there's no incentive to delay leveling up to increase experience gain.
 There are two options: either you can have enemies give experience equal to 25 * their challenge rating (a six-character party will reach about level 15 by the end of the game), or it can be 35 * their challenge rating (a six-character party will reach about level 18 by the end of the game).

---Adjust encounter level-scaling--
+## Adjust encounter level-scaling

 Icewind Dale 2 encounters often have additional enemies for a higher-level party.
 This component has two options: you can make it so you always fight at least the version of the encounter meant for a medium-level party, or you can make it so you always fight the version meant for a high-level party.
 The higher-level versions of encounters usually just have a couple more enemies or in some cases have tougher versions of enemies; they aren't impossible for a lower-level party to complete.

---Reduce the HP bonuses of creatures in Heart of Fury Mode--
+## Reduce the HP bonuses of creatures in Heart of Fury Mode

 Enemies in Heart of Fury Mode normally have absolutely ridiculous HP: goblins in the prologue have 157 HP, and the frost spiders in Chapter 2 have 452 HP!
 This component drastically reduces the HP on creatures in Heart of Fury Mode: goblins in the prologue have 13 HP, and the frost spiders have 232 HP.
 This will make Heart of Fury Mode easier, but also much less tedious (and Creature Revisions makes Heart of Fury Mode more challenging to make up for it).

---Reduce the attack bonuses of creatures in Heart of Fury Mode--
+## Reduce the attack bonuses of creatures in Heart of Fury Mode

 Enemies in Heart of Fury Mode have such high attack bonuses that it's near impossible for them to miss except on a 1.
 This component gives creatures outside the party a -9 attack penalty on Heart of Fury Mode.
 They will still have higher attack bonuses than they do on the next-hardest difficulty, but it won't be quite as extreme.

---Reduce the Saving Throw bonuses of creatures in Heart of Fury Mode--
+## Reduce the Saving Throw bonuses of creatures in Heart of Fury Mode

 Early on in Heart of Fury Mode, it can be very difficult to get enemies to fail saving throws if you're starting as a low-level party.
 This component gives a small saving throw penalty to creatures outside the party on Heart of Fury Mode.

---Remove ability score bonuses of allied summoned creatures in Heart of Fury Mode--
+## Remove ability score bonuses of allied summoned creatures in Heart of Fury Mode

 In Heart of Fury Mode, allied summoned creatures also get HoF bonuses, and since you reach high level more quickly, summoned creature can be quite overpowered.
 This component makes it so summoned creatures don't gain the normal +10 to all ability scores that creatures on Heart of Fury Mode get, unless they are summoned by an enemy.

---Have the party start with more experience on Heart of Fury Mode--
+## Have the party start with more experience on Heart of Fury Mode

 The beginning of Heart of Fury Mode is absolutely brutal if you start at level 1 - even with some of those components installed that weaken HoF creatures.
 This component gives the party some experience at the start of the game.
 The experience is divided among party members, so a smaller party will start at a higher level.
 You have choices of how much experience to start with.

---Remove the delay after a sneak attack before the creature can be sneak attacked again--
+## Remove the delay after a sneak attack before the creature can be sneak attacked again

 Normally once a rogue sneak attacks a creature, that creature becomes immune to sneak attacks for about 3 rounds.
 This component removes that immunity, allowing the creature to be sneak attacked again.